netgitry/bakedbyacherryontop/content/pages/shop.md

     section_id: Enter all our delicious all-sorts Section
     image_alt: lorem-ipsum
     image_position: right
-    content: >+
+    content: >
       ## Our allsorts..this is the extra's!&#xA;

-      Cakepops, Cakesicles, Fruit pops, Cheesecakes and so much more of our delicasies and delicious treats
+      Cakepops, Cakesicles, Fruit pops, Cheesecakes and so much more of our delicacies and delicious treats
     actions:
       - label: Enter all our delicious all-sors secion
         url: /cheesecakes-and-delicacies